hchiam/embeddedGame/freeCodeCamp_TutorialWork/README.md

 #freeCodeCamp_TutorialWork

-Please do not mindlessly copy and paste this code.
-This is my personal backup for testing out the code from the tutorials for personal use only.
+This is my personal backup for testing out the code from the tutorials and is for personal use only.
+Please do not mindlessly copy and paste this code to skip steps in the tutorial.
+That would be dishonest.
+And you would lose out on the "internalizing" that comes with a deliberate learning process.

 ##cat.html